FAQ: Employer Contribution Rates for Fiscal Years 2026 and 2027

 There are three components to employer contribution rates: the normal cost, unfunded actuarial accrued liability (UAAL), and the medical subsidy.

 The normal cost reflects the estimated actuarial cost of pension benefits as those benefits are earned each year by members.
 This cost is shared by the employer and the member, with members paying the majority of the normal cost.
-The normal cost will continue to decline over time due to 2011 legislative changes that reduced benefit provisions for new members hired on or after July 1, 2011, as well as any member hired prior to that date but not vested prior to January 1, 2012.
+The normal cost is expected to decline over time due to 2011 legislative changes that reduced benefit provisions for new members hired on or after July 1, 2011, as well as any member hired prior to that date but not vested prior to January 1, 2012.
+Future increases to benefit formulas would slow the decline of the normal cost.

-The UAAL is the estimated value of NHRS benefits that have been earned in the past, but have not yet been funded.
-The current unfunded liability is borne solely by the employers.
+The UAAL is the estimated value of NHRS benefits that have been earned in the past but have not yet been funded.
+The unfunded liability is borne solely by the employers.
 Overall, the unfunded liability accounts for more than 75% of the total employer contribution rate.

 There have been several contributing factors to the current NHRS unfunded liability: